 - Prehistoric cave paintings.
 Numerous caves in France are adorned with high quality paintings, done... tens of thousands years ago.
 Paintings in such caves as Lascaux, Chauvet, Cosquer serve as a proof – "caveman" knew a lot about true art.

 - Gouffre de la Pierre Saint Martin – Gouffre des Partages – Aquitaine.
 Part of the cave is located also in Spain.
 Very long cave system, length of explored passages – 80,200 m.
-Up to 1,408 m deep (17th in the world).
+Up to 1,408 m deep (1the 7th in the world).
 7 entrances in French side, 4 – in Spanish side.
 One of the entrances starts with very impressive 320 m deep abyss.
-Contains enormous underground voids, including Salle de la Verna (10th largest in the world) and Salle de l’Eclipse (12th largest in the world).
+Contains enormous underground voids, including Salle de la Verna (the 10th largest in the world) and Salle de l’Eclipse (the 12th largest in the world).
 In the Wind tunnel there is constant wind with a speed 11 m/s.

 - Réseau Félix Trombe – Henne Morte – Midi-Pyrénées.
 The longest known cave system in France.
 Length of explored passages – 105,767 m, depth – up to 975 m.
 Waterfalls, beautiful cave formations.